Reverso: Efficient Time Series Foundation Models for Zero-shot Forecasting: Methods

-Our model architecture, shown in Figure~\ref{fig:architecture}, is extremely simple and consists of stacked neural network blocks where each block consists of a sequence mixing module followed by an MLP channel mixing module.
+Our model architecture, shown in Figure~\ref{fig:architecture}, is extremely simple and consists of a multi-scale input that is fed to stacked neural network blocks where each block consists of a sequence mixing module followed by an MLP channel mixing module.
 Finally, we have an output decoder based on attention that uses the contextualized representation of the input to predict $p$ data points at once.